DANCING PANDAS

 When to Go

-Luxury On a Budget?!
+Luxury Bora Bora on a Budget?!

 Yes, it is hard to think of such luxury as the Intercontinental Bora Bora Resort on a budget.
 Yet that is how we did it!
 The cost of the over the water bungalows was approximately $2,750 per night!
 Yup, per night!